-purchased in the United States, the data set identifies the vehicle make and model, such as Ford (make) Focus (model) or Toyota (make) Camry (model), and whether the car was purchased by a private consumer (retail purchase), a firm (commercial purchase), or the government.
+For our county-level analysis, we use a proprietary data set from R. L. Polk & Company that records all new car sales in the United States.
+Beginning in 2002, for each new car purchased in the United States, the data set identifies the vehicle make and model, such as Ford (make) Focus (model) or Toyota (make) Camry (model), and whether the car was purchased by a private consumer (retail purchase), a firm (commercial purchase), or the government.
 The data set also details the county, year, and quarter of vehicle registration.
 Because we are interested in identifying the effect of a credit supply shock on household consumption, we focus exclusively on retail purchases.
-Moreover, for each retail credit transaction starting in the first quarter of 2008, Polk lists the name of the financial institution and type of financial services provider: bank, credit union, or non-banks such as the automaker's captive financing arm.
+Moreover, for each retail credit transaction starting in the first quarter of 2008, Polk lists the name of the financial institution and type of financial services provider: bank, credit union, or nonbanks such as the automaker's captive financing arm.

-Using the Polk data, we replicate the well-known observation that durable goods purchases-in particular automobiles-declined sharply during and after the financial crisis.
-Figure A.II in the Online Appendix plots the number of automobiles sold annually from 2002 to 2013.
+Using the Polk data, we replicate the well-known observation that durable goods purchases-particularly automobiles declined sharply during and after the financial crisis.
+Online Appendix Figure A.2 plots the number of automobiles sold annually from 2002 to 2013.
 Car sales plummeted from a peak of 17 million units in 2006 to 11 million units in 2009 before rebounding slightly in 2010 and 2011.
-In 2012, auto sales had recovered to around 14 million units sold, and by 2013 sales approached pre-crisis levels.
-The decline in automobiles sales during the crisis was driven largely by retail auto sales.
-12
+In 2012, auto sales had recovered to around 14 million units sold, and by 2013 sales approached precrisis levels.
+The decline in automobiles sales during the crisis was driven largely by retail auto sales (see Online Appendix Figure A.3).

-Summary statistics of annual county-level retail auto sales are reported in the Online Appendix (Table A.IV).
+Summary statistics of annual county-level retail auto sales are reported in the Online Appendix (Table A.4).
 County-level mean sales dropped from 3,866 units in 2007 to 3,168 and 2,563, respectively, in 2008 and 2009, reflecting the dramatic decline in auto sales during the crisis.
 This pattern of dramatic decline is not driven by outlier counties and can also be observed by inspecting such sample order statistics as the median and the first and third quartiles.
 Figure I displays the spatial variation in the collapse of retail car sales, defined as the percentage change in retail automobile sales from 2008 to 2009 within a county.
 Counties in New England and parts of the upper West experienced a smaller drop in retail auto sales relative to the majority of counties in the South and West.